 Following the designation of the Banggai MPA by the Governor of Central Sulawesi in 2017, the Ministry of Marine Affairs and Fisheries established Banggai Dalaka MPA through Ministerial Decree No. 53/2019.
 The total area of Banggai Dalaka MPA is 856,649 hectares that covers 3 districts, namely Banggai, Banggai Kepulauan, and Banggai Laut.
 Banggai Dalaka MPA consists of several zones: core zone (no-take and no-entry area), sustainable fisheries zone (limited and regulated fishing is allowed), utilization zone (no-take area but regulated tourism is allowed), and rehabilitation zone (zone dedicated only for habitat and ecosystem rehabilitation activities) (Figure 3).
-As a follow up to the establishment decree, the MPA zonation and management plan has been developed by Central Sulawesi Government and in process for signing by the governor.
-The zonation and management plan will include short and long term strategies and programs of Banggai Dalaka MPA management as well as regulate activities on each zones.
+As a follow up to the establishment decree, the MPA zonation and management plan has been developed by Central Sulawesi Government and is currently in process of being signed into law by the governor.
+The zonation and management plan will include short and long term strategies and programs of Banggai Dalaka MPA management as well as regulate activities on each zone.
 The management plan will include management activities and actions such as: regular patrols, protection of fish spawning and nursery areas, habitat rehabilitation and fish population recovery, community education and assistance, sustainable tourism development, and aquaculture.
-The Central Sulawesi Fisheries office will be the management authority of the Banggai MPA, and has built an MPA management office in Bone Baru village, Banggai Laut.